-Going to a quieter place, the 2nd floor, where the chatter of little children slowly fades, a girl, also in uniform, is sitting, checking her phone: “I like it here a lot.
+Going to the quieter 2nd floor, connected not only by the decorated staircase, but also a unique indoor slide, the chatter of little children slowly fades and a girl, proudly wearing her uniform, is sitting on a cushioned bench in the hallway: “I like it here a lot.
 I came here two years ago.
 I moved from a different school because of reasons, like I was a bit bullied.”
-This little girl came to Romania all the way from America and Royal School poses a safe place for her now: “I’m trying to become a cartoonist that animates on YouTube”.
-Many of the children who go to Royal School are from different countries so its’ a very diverse, multicultural school.
-The CIE qualifications are recognized in many destinations such as: Australia, Canada, Germany, India, Indonesia, USA, UK, Singapore and so on.
+The little girl, originally from America, now thrives in the positive community she found at Royal School: “I’m trying to become a cartoonist that animates on YouTube”.
+Many of the children who go to Royal School are from more than twenty different countries, so it is a very diverse, multicultural school.
+Its CIE qualifications are recognized in places such as: Europe (Germany, UK for example), Australia, Canada, India, Indonesia, USA, UK, Singapore and so on.
 They are recognized by over 1500 institutions across 78 countries.
-Inbal Robinson, a mother of two whose kids attend Royal School: “We chose this school because it is Cambridge accredited and we wanted an international school in English for our children.
+Inbal Robinson, mother of two whose kids attend Royal School and president of the PTFA: “We chose this school because it is Cambridge accredited and we wanted an international school in English for our children.
 It is really international – about 50% of the children are foreigners , so it affects the learning environment as well.
 I think that being a small school, gives it a big advantage – we created a family-like community in which everybody knows everybody – teachers, parents, students, and that helps to keep focus on every child’s development and personal growth.
 It also helps to prevent bullying, which unfortunately exists nowadays in many schools worldwide.”

 COMING TO CLUJ

-Wandering on the halls of Royal School I realized that this school is pretty much like Hogwarts.
-Amongst the fun activities on the walls, there is the House Cup, an activity in which the school is divided into four houses just like in Harry Potter.The only difference is that the houses are not named Slytherin, Hufflepuff, Gryffindor and Ravenclaw, but Churchill, Brunel, Nelson and Shakespeare.
+Wandering the halls of Royal School, I realized that it is quite similar to Hogwarts.
+At the entrance, over the reception desk, reigns the House Cup, a much desired prize not only during every Friday Assembly, but also during the bi-annual House Games.
+The students being divided into four houses (just like in Harry Potter, only named Churchill, Brunel, Nelson and Shakespeare instead of Slytherin, Hufflepuff, Gryffindor and Ravenclaw), they are encouraged to develop their behaviour skills (rewarded on Fridays) as well as their teamwork and communication abilities (demonstrated at the House games).
 However, not everything is about fun and games, education, is of course, a priority.
 “I think what’s really important in any school is to give students the opportunity to make the most of themselves”, says Michael McPherson.
-According to their website, Royal School was awarded full Cambridge Assessment International Examinations Center status which at the end will result in receiving certificates.
-Unlike the Romanian learning system which sometimes makes outdated public schools push information down childrens’ throats, Royal School aims at making education a fun quest sprinkled with discoveries which children have the freedom to do by themselves under guidance.
+According to their website, Royal School was awarded full Cambridge Assessment International Examinations Center status beginning with 2017, meaning that it provides official examination certificates.
+Unlike the sometimes outdated Romanian school system which is often focused on having students memorize unprocessed information, Royal School aims to make education a fun quest sprinkled with discoveries that children have the freedom to embark upon independently, with the proper guidance.